Your Guide to Investing in Crude Oil ETFs

 You also have the option of purchasing an inverse oil ETF which tracks the price of oil or an oil index in the opposite direction.
 Inverse ETFs make sense for investors who want to short oil, but can't sell ETFs due to margin or account restrictions.

-One more strategy can protect your oil ETF investments.
-If you don’t want to close your ETF positions, but want some short-term exposure or protection, trading oil ETF options can be a sound investment.
+One more strategy that may help protect your oil ETF investments is trading oil ETF options.
+If you don’t want to close your ETF positions, but want some short-term exposure or protection, trading oil ETF options could work in your favor.